uraj/KaiMing/README.md

 + ARM
 + AArch64

 The dependencies of this project is managed by sbt.
+You need sbt 0.13.9+ to build the project.
 In detail, the project requires the following components:

 + Scala 2.11, with parser combinator
 + ScalaTest
-+ scodec
 + Graph for Scala
 + enumeratum
++ Z3

 The project can be directly imported into Eclipse after you generate the required Eclipse configuration files by typing